 I grew up on the Gold Coast and originally studied journalism in Brisbane, but then switched to Bond.
 The difference between the two study experiences is incredible.
 The teachers know my name at Bond for starters, so it’s much more personalised, but it’s not just the teachers, it’s the students too.
 We all go to class together, study together and we’re all in the Journalism Society together.
 Best of all, the freedom of student life here on the Gold Coast allows me to be the creative professional I aspire to be.

-Alwaled Alomar (Iraq) – Bachelor of Business, Griffith
+Alwaled Alomar (Iraq) – Bachelor of Business Logistics & Supplies, Griffith University

 I’m a shy person, so I joined the Ambassador program for personal and professional growth.
 It was the Gold Coast that attracted me first, it’s such a beautiful city and I knew people who spoke highly of it.
 Then I met a representative from Griffith in Jordan and I knew that’s where I wanted to study.
 The experience here is nothing like I expected, but I’m very much enjoying the city and campus.
 It’s wonderful.

-Georgia Muller (Australia) - Osteopathy, Southern Cross University
+Georgia Muller (Australia) - Masters of Osteopathy, Southern Cross University

 I’m a born and bred Gold Coaster so studying here was the natural option for me.
 Although I started a videography business during my final year at school which I still run, I also have a passion for health and helping people.
 My family (especially my Mum), has always been interested in health and nutrition, which left a lasting impression on me, particularly the values and methods of osteopathy.
 I joined the Ambassador program because I have an entrepreneurial spirit and I was attracted to the chance of networking with fellow students as well as the wider community.

-Daisy Powvalla (Australia) – Commerce and International Business, Griffith
+Daisy Powvalla (New Zealand) – Bachelor of Commerce and International Business, Griffith University

 I was born in India, grew up in New Zealand and then moved to Australia 7 years ago.
 My dream career is any job where I can travel and be challenged.
 I became a Mayor’s Student Ambassador because I’ve become friends with some of the previous Ambassadors and they all recommended it highly.

-Rohan Rafael Das (Kenya) – Honours in Bio Medical Science, Bond University
+Rohan Das (Kenya) – Honours in Bio Medical Science, Bond University

 In Kenya I helped established a youth startup enterprise called Stand Up Shout Out.
 It began as a youth organisation and is now an NGO which aims to empower people to stop wildlife poachers through education.
 I chose Bond because it was one of the few Australian universities that offers bio chemistry research.
 I am currently working with my professor on a new and less invasive cancer therapy that uses the body’s natural defence systems to fight the disease.